davidrynn/waveFunctionCollapse/README.md

 # Organization
 I decided not to use MVVM exactly.
 Instead I abstracted the logic in to a Logic class that is passed around as an enviromental object.

+# Technical Notes
+I've never used Grid before so that was also an interesting challenge for me and it seemed like a good fit for this project.